finneh4249/T2A2-API-Application/README.md

 This project utilised GitHub Projects to manage the project.
 Between September 8th and 15th, the project was created, and initial planning was completed.

+While working on the project I realised that some features that I was initially planning to create would be far too complex and outside of the scope of the project, as such, I decided instead to focus more on other parts of the project to enhance their functionality.

 - [GitHub Projects](https://github.com/finneh4249/t2a2-api-application/projects/1)

 ![timeline](./docs/planning/timeline.png)